 Science - Movement of the Earth

-Our planetary system is located in an outer spiral arm of the Milky Way galaxy which is continuously moving. he Earth also rotates around itself and the Sun.
+Our planetary system is located in an outer spiral arm of the Milky Way galaxy which is continuously moving.
+The Earth rotates around itself and the Sun.

 Qur'an - Movement of the Earth

-Movement of mountains would be the last thing that people from 1400 years ago imagine!
-Qur'an uses the word تَمُرُّ in the verse below meaning to "pass, drift, float".
+The idea that mountains move would have seemed almost unimaginable to people centuries ago.
+The Holy Qur'an uses the word تَمُرُّ in the verse below meaning to "pass, drift, float".
 It is stating that the mountains drift or pass similar to the clouds passing overhead.
 How could this verse disclose such information (1400 years ago)?
 One interpretation is the movement of mountains and continents.
-The 2nd interpretation is that the planet Earth is moving hence the mountains!
+The 2nd interpretation is that the entire planet Earth is moving hence the mountains!
 The verse is pointing to the clouds.
 The clouds drift away in the space so the verse is saying that the mountains also drift away in the space.
 Consequently, the Earth is moving in the space!

 وَتَرَى ٱلْجِبَالَ تَحْسَبُهَا جَامِدَةً وَهِىَ تَمُرُّ مَرَّ ٱلسَّحَابِ صُنْعَ ٱللَّهِ ٱلَّذِىٓ أَتْقَنَ كُلَّ شَىْءٍ إِنَّهُۥ خَبِيرٌۢ بِمَا تَفْعَلُونَ